pulibrary/dpul/README.md

 3. Click "Create a New Collection"
 4. Select a small collection and hit "Save"
   - To find a small collection: go to Figgy, submit a blank search, open the facet collection and click 'more', and page to the low-count collections
-5. Wait for import (this will take a while since it's happening in foreground on dev)
+5. Either wait for a solr commit or manually commit in the rails console with `Blacklight.default_index.connection.commit`

 ### Running Tests